Notifiarr/notifiarr/README.md

 #### macOS App

-- You can use the unsigned app on the Releases page.
+- You can use the Apple-signed app on the Releases page.
-- You must right click the app and select `Open` so macOS allows it.
 - When you open it for the first time it will create a config file and log file:
     - `~/.notifiarr/notifiarr.conf`
     - `~/.notifiarr/notifiarr.log`